codecrafters-io/build-your-own-kafka/stage_descriptions/base-04-nc5.md

 - `CreateTopics`: Creates new topics.
 - `ApiVersions`: Returns the broker's supported API versions.

-A Kafka request specifies the API it's calling using the [`request_api_key`](https://kafka.apache.org/protocol.html#protocol_api_keys) field in the request header.
+A Kafka request specifies the API it's calling using the [`request_api_key`](https://kafka.apache.org/protocol.html#protocol_api_keys) header field.

 ### Message Body

-As a recap, requests and responses both have the following format:
+As a recap, Kafka requests and responses have the following format:

 1. `message_size`
 2. Header